connorp987/Base-Calculator-Haskell/README.md

 Enter your input:
 x+y

-There are different commands that you can enter into the program at any time. exit/:q -- Quits the program vars -- Displays the current values of the variables help -- Gives the listed commands
+There are different commands that you can enter into the program at any time: <br/>
+exit/:q -- Quits the program<br/>
+vars -- Displays the current values of the variables<br/>
+help -- Gives the listed commands<br/>
-CurrentBase -- Displays the current base the program is running in Base -- Prompts the user to enter a new base for the program to be ran in
+CurrentBase -- Displays the current base the program is running in<br/>
+Base -- Prompts the user to enter a new base for the program to be ran in<br/>

 You can change the base of the calculator using the Base function and entering in a base, this will make the program require the user to enter digits in the specified base.